What is the etiquette of tipping when shooting?

 Make no bones about it, the keeper’s tips are an important part of his earnings.
 He gets paid a wage but, in all likelihood, not one that reflects the hours put in throughout the year.
-Increasingly, in these credit crunch times, gamekeepers are going without a pay rise rather than lose their jobs and so the season’s tips become even more crucial.
-Also, some em-ployers have always paid their keepers a wage that reflects the assumption of a top-up of tips – although I doubt you’d find mention of it in any contract of employment.
-Never-theless, these gratuities should be earned as a result of far more than just seasonal hard work and the number of birds hanging in the game larder.
+Increasingly, with the cost of living crisis, gamekeepers are going without a pay rise rather than lose their jobs and so the season’s tips become even more crucial.
+Also, some employers have always paid their keepers a wage that reflects the assumption of a top-up of tips.
+(You might like to read: shooting etiquette, are standards slipping?)

 Reward effort